 a Average of front and rear axles. b For “test inertial” mass.

 c 2270P vehicle must meet minimum c. g. height requirement.

+d.
+If a dummy (surrogate occupant) is used, the gross static vehicle mass should be increased by the mass of the dummy.